 What further helps is the quietness of the place courtesy faith and devotion with which not just us but everyone else too, enters the place, thus exponentially enhancing the collective conscience of the place to a total surrender.
 Sound of the bell further cuts off all the external noise reaching the brain, helping one to reach this quietness quicker.
 Since dusk and dawn are the quietest times of the day, praying in such an atmosphere (when ambient noise, which increases pitta of the mind, is very low), helps to calm down the mind to reach this state of total surrender.

-Thus, prayer is nothing but reaching a state of mind when it is so low on pitta that nothing distracts you from your goal.
+Thus, prayer is a state of mind when it is so low on pitta that nothing distracts you from your goal.
 Exactly a similar phenomenon takes place in our brain when we are meditating.
 During the normal course of day, our brain’s pitta operates at a speed of around 400 cycles per second (cps) but when we meditate or pray, this pitta goes down to as low as 4 cps.
 This drop in pitta helps us to sub-consciously carry out introspection and thus making corrections in our routine transactions, to navigate our life better for correcting our course and staying on it.
 In a way through prayer and meditation, we are able to connect with our higher self which is pure conscience.
 It’s not that meditation or prayer solve all our problems directly but slowing down the mind helps us to convert the information that we acquire in our day today life, into knowledge because only a silent mind can have a bird eye view of the pool of information and then can connect various dots in this pool to extract knowledge out of it.